 Data that you load into your Imply cluster is never stored on Imply servers.
 Your data is only stored on EC2 instances and S3 buckets in your own AWS account, and you have full control over it.

-Imply Cloud supports encryption of your data in S3 at rest, through the use of Server-Side Encryption with Amazon S3-Managed Keys (SSE-S3), if you configure this option for your S3 buckets linked to Imply Cloud.
+Imply Hybrid supports encryption of your data in S3 at rest, through the use of Server-Side Encryption with Amazon S3-Managed Keys (SSE-S3), if you configure this option for your S3 buckets linked to Imply Hybrid.
 The choice of whether or not to use this option is wholly within your control.
 If you would like to enable this, you should do it before launching your Imply cluster.

-Imply Cloud optionally supports encryption of data at rest on your EC2 instances.
+Imply Hybrid optionally supports encryption of data at rest on your EC2 instances.
 The mechanism varies based on instance type:

-- For EBS-backed instance types (e.g., c5, m5), Imply Cloud can optionally provision encrypted EBS volumes.
-This is controlled by the "instance encryption" setting in your Imply Cloud cluster configuration, and is enabled by default for clusters created after April 2, 2018.
+- For EBS-backed instance types (e.g., c5, m5), Imply Hybrid can optionally provision encrypted EBS volumes.
+This is controlled by the "instance encryption" setting in your Imply Hybrid cluster configuration, and is enabled by default for clusters created after April 2, 2018.
 This setting can be changed for existing clusters, but they must be stopped first and then restarted.

 Three security groups are set up for use by EC2 and ELB instances: one managed group containing security rules specified by Imply, and initially empty unmanaged groups for the EC2 and ELB instances respectively intended for custom rules provided by you.
 By default, there are no internet- facing rules configured and all ingress from the internet is blocked.